Don’t Salt Your Concrete Driveway- Use This Instead

 Even more alarming is the environmental toll.
 Salt runoff gets washed into waterways, raising chloride levels in streams and harming aquatic life.
 If you live in an area that frequently deals with winter alerts like the Licking County snow emergency, choosing the wrong ice melt could make you part of the problem.
 This is why chloride-free options like Safe Paw are gaining traction—they provide effective snow melt without the environmental and structural cost.

 How Cold Does It Need to Be to Snow?
-And How to Prepare for Safer Snow Melt
+Preparing for Safer Snow Melt

 Understanding how cold does it need to be to snow is essential for winter readiness.
 Snow typically forms when the air temperature is at or below 32°F, but the ground temperature also plays a crucial role.
 If the ground is warmer than freezing, snow may melt upon contact—if it’s colder, snow accumulation and freezing become more likely.
 So, even in relatively mild regions, once conditions line up, your driveway could quickly become a hazard zone.